wp-plugins/participants-database/readme.txt

 = 1.2.1 =
 * timestamps can now be displayed in the admin record list
 * added "internal" group tab to control display and export of internal fields
+* signup form "thanks" page can now be any page
+* new shortcode [pdb_signup_thanks] to display signup thank you message
+* better organized settings page

 = 1.2 =
 * added email notifications for record updates